exonum/exonum-doc/src/advanced/services/configuration.md

 the `actual_from` specified in the proposal.

 !!! note
     Nodes can have only single following configuration.
-After the configuration proposal got a supermajority of votes and became the following configuration, nodes can not vote for the new proposal until the following configuration is activated.
+After a configuration proposal got a supermajority of votes and became the following configuration, nodes can not vote for a new proposal until the following configuration is activated.

 There may be several proposals with the same `previous_cfg_hash`; the transaction